Contrast-Security-OSS/docs/content/installation/net/NetInstallation.md

 * [Customize Application Names](installation-netconfig.html#appname)

-If you encounter any difficulties using the .NET Agent you can check out our **Troubleshooting** resources.
+If you encounter any difficulties using the .NET agent, you can also go to [Troubleshooting](troubleshooting-netinstall.html) resources.